Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to foolish, dishonest, or mischievous activity, often in a business or work setting.
-The phrase doesn't involve literal monkeys but uses "monkey" metaphorically to describe behavior that is playful or deceitful.
+The idiom doesn't involve literal monkeys but uses "monkey" metaphorically to describe behavior that is playful or deceitful.

 Origin: